harishmohanraj/react_flux_carousel/README.md

-#Simple React Carousel with FLUX architecture
+# Hello World using FLUX